bruj0/ed-joystick-helper/README.md

 ### Identifying Joystick Buttons

-To see which buttons on your controller correspond to which button IDs:
+To see which buttons on your controller correspond to which button IDs (including support for multiple joysticks):

 ```bash
 python main.py --joystick-events
 ```

-Press buttons on your joystick or move the hat to see the output.
-Use these names in your configuration.
+Press buttons on your joystick(s) or move the hat to see the output.
+The output will indicate both the button/hat and the joystick index (e.g., `BUTTON_0_JOY0`, `HAT_0_JOY1_up`).
+Use these names in your configuration to assign actions to specific devices.

 ### Identifying Keyboard Keys